Kluvens/Microeconomics/notes.md

 The effect of the price floor will depend on whether it is binding.
 A binding price floor is a minimum allowable price that is set above the competitive market equilibrium price, so that the market price cannot converge to its natural equilibrium where quantity supplied is equal to quantity demanded.
 On the other hand, if the price floor is set below the competitive market equilibrium price, then it will have no effect whatsoever.

+Assuming perfectly competitive markets, the supply and demand curves measure the marginal cost of producing the product and the consumers' reservation price.

+If supply is perfectly inelastic, producers will bear the entire tax burden, allowing consumers to see no change in the price they pay following the imposition of the tax.